Async Process Management System¶

 # Wait for all to complete

-wait_tasks = [manager.wait_for_process(process.pid) for process in processes]
+wait_tasks = [manager.wait(process.pid) for process in processes]

 results = await asyncio.gather(*wait_tasks)